Take One Gram of Neural Features, Get Enhanced Group Robustness: Experiments

-Second, we study the impact of the number of clusters as hyperparameter in the clustering algorithm.
-Worst-group accuracy on the validation set for $E'\in \{ 2, 4, 8, 16, 32 \}$ clusters are reported in Figure \ref{fig:impact_nb_clusters}.
-Or method is robust to a variation in the number of clusters: \textsc{GramClust} with more clusters than actual environments produces a slight drop in performance but still improves performance over ERM and remains on-par performances with GroupDRO.
+\textbf{Impact of the number of clusters.} We study the impact of the number of clusters as hyperparameter in the clustering algorithm.
+Worst-group accuracy on the validation set for $E'\in \{ 2, 4, 8, 16, 32 \}$ clusters are reported in \cref{fig:impact_nb_clusters} for Waterbirds datasets.
+Overall, our method is robust to a variation in the number of clusters: \textsc{GramClust} with higher numbers of clusters produces a slight drop in performance but still outperforms ERM.
+It also has on-par performance with GroupDRO.